the assumption of responsibility for the welfare of the world

 — drainage path — any route followed by surface water as it flows downhill.
 The terms ‘river’, ‘stream’, ‘creek’, ‘ravine’, ‘waterway’, and in certain contexts ‘valley’, ‘canal’, and ‘channel’ all describe drainage paths.
 For more: surface water.

-— ethnic cleansing — the process of changing the demographic composition of an area by removing a particular ethnic group, whether through relocation (forcible or otherwise) or mass murder.
+— ethnic cleansing — etničko čišćenje / етничко чишћење « etničko čišćeńe » (Serbo-Croatian) — the process of changing the demographic composition of an area by removing a particular ethnic group, whether through relocation (forcible or otherwise) or mass murder.
 Often used erroneously as a synonym for genocide or mass murder.

 — Europe — a region of the Old World, lying north of the Mediterranean and Black Seas, generally taken to extend as far east as the Ural Mountains and Ural River, and a part of the continental model.
 By extension, two smaller regions: a world region occupying much (but not all) of traditional Europe, notably excluding European Russia; and a political region, the European Union, which is itself a partially-defining feature of the world region.

-— genocide — the elimination or attempted elimination of a kind of people, with the intention that it should no longer exist.
-Genocide can be done through mass murder, but forced or planned assimilation is also a form of genocide.
-Distinct from both mass murder and ethnic cleansing, as well as accidental mass death.
+— genocide — the elimination or attempted elimination of a kind of people, with the intention that it should no longer exist (from Greek ΓΕΝΟΣ « genos » “kind, race” + French -cide, “killing”).
+Mass murder is one means of genocide, but forced or planned assimilation is also a form of genocide.
+Genocide is thus distinct from both mass murder and ethnic cleansing, as well as accidental mass death.

 — Ghana — a historical state of the West African Sahel, probably based on the Soninke nation.
 The name ‘Ghana’ was later adopted by a post-colonial state with no historic ties to Ghana, an area of West Africa previously known as the Gold Coast, and dominated by the Akan.
 For that later state: (New) Ghana.

-— Great Basin — an area in North America where water drains not into the ocean but internally.
+— Great Basin — a region in North America where surface water drains not into the ocean but internally.
 The largest settlement basin in the Great Basin is the Great Salt Lake.
-By extension, the term ‘Great Basin’ is applied to an ecological and a cultural area in approximately the same location.
+By extension, the term ‘Great Basin’ is applied to an ecological region and a cultural region in approximately the same location, but with different extents.

 — Guiana — a coastal region of South America, extending as far inland as the watershed of the Amazon drainage basin (thus including all coastal drainage).
 It was divided in colonial times; the segments were thus known individually as Spanish, British, Dutch, French, and Portuguese Guiana (in order, west to east).
 Spanish Guiana is part of the post-colonial state of Venezuela, Portuguese Guiana part of the post-colonial state of Brazil, and French Guiana still retained by France; but British Guiana (Guyana) and Dutch Guiana (Suriname) are independent.